T2 Biosystems Inc. (TTOO) Just Got Our Attention

 TTOO’s Market Performance

-TTOO stocks went up by 22.88% for the week, with a monthly drop of -9.94% and a quarterly performance of -48.40%, while its annual performance rate touched 167.48%.
-The volatility ratio for the week stands at 9.48% while the volatility levels for the past 30 days are set at 7.75% for T2 Biosystems Inc..
-The simple moving average for the period of the last 20 days is 1.03% for TTOO stocks with a simple moving average of -8.85% for the last 200 days.
+TTOO stocks went down by -13.10% for the week, with a monthly drop of -25.44% and a quarterly performance of -43.50%, while its annual performance rate touched 116.83%.
+The volatility ratio for the week stands at 7.12% while the volatility levels for the past 30 days are set at 7.47% for T2 Biosystems Inc..
+The simple moving average for the period of the last 20 days is -9.45% for TTOO stocks with a simple moving average of -20.62% for the last 200 days.

 Analysts’ Opinion of TTOO